adaltas/node-krb5/README.md

 # Kerberos for Node.js

 krb5 is a Node.js native binding for kerberos.
-It is a node.js implementation of kerberos client tools :
+It is a Node.js implementation of Kerberos client tools :
 * kinit (keytab, or password) : retrieve initial credentials;
 * spnego : generate a SPNEGO token.